axelvestberg/hiq-reddit/README.md

 - Make title link to post/comments
 - Create a unit test
 - Create an integration test
+- Rename formatCreatedDate function to be more descriptive

 ## TODO (PROBABLY A GOOD IDEA)
 - Fix routes